pesto-students/backend-repo-team-harsh-p8-team-harsh-1/README.md

 - We will be able to control which products are "featured" so they show on the homepage!
 - We will be able to see your orders, sales, etc.
 - We will be able to see graphs of your revenue etc.
-- We will learn JWT Authentication!
+- We will use JWT Authentication!
 - Order creation
 - Stripe checkout
 - Stripe webhooks
-- MOngoDB + Prisma + PlanetScale
+- MOngoDB + Prisma

 ### Prerequisites